 Ratings are mandatory by law

 There is a special law that regulates all age ratings in media, including games, movies, news, shows, books and even blog posts.
 You should read it.
-There are also fines applied for failing to rate your game properly or selling adult games to minors.
+There are also fines applied for failing to rate your game properly or selling adult games to minors, click here for more information.
 Continue reading